josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/🛰️_civic_oversight_of_ai_partnerships.md

 ---

-## The Pproblem: “Model Knows, Public Does Not”
+## 🍄 The Problem: “Model Knows, Public Does Not”
 When government partners with AI vendors:

 - the public cannot see training data